rikunert/rikunert.github.io/cv.md

 I write a data science blog at [rikunert.com](http://rikunert.com) where I apply R and Python to open datasets and write-up the results as data science tutorials.

-### EdinbR
-I co-founded a usergroup for the R programming language in Edinburgh called EdinbR.
-I help to organise our monthly meetings and built our website: [edinbr.org](http://edinbr.org).
-Our meetings attract 30-50 statisticians, data scientists and developers for talks and discussion about the R language and its applications.
-We're sponsored by Revolution Analytics and have an organisational github account at [github.com/EdinbR](https://github.com/EdinbR).

-### datarea

-I entered Imperial College's [Summer Data Challenge](https://www.imperial.ac.uk/data-science/education/summer-data-challenge/) competition, where entrants analysed a given dataset and then proposed a startup idea based on their results.
-I developed a modelling technique to select housing areas for investment and was awarded third place: £2,000 and startup support from Imperial Create Lab.
-My entry can be seen at [blm.io/datarea](http://blm.io/datarea) and the code is shared on my github account.

 ## Awards

 `06/2010`